nnatebach/Troy-University-CS2255/README.md

-Task: Search an array for a particular value
+Task: Search an array for a particular value.<br />
 Data in:
   - List of values in an array.
   - The number of element in the array.
-- The value searched for in the array.
+  - The value searched for in the array.<br />
 Data returned:
   - Position in the array of the value.
   - If value is NOT found, return -1

 ------ Linear Search ------
 - Advantages: